lerimeur/lerimeur/README.md

 ### Welcome there 👋
-🙋‍♂️ I'm Gregoire, a French developer, coding, aquarium and magic gathering fan.
+🙋‍♂️ I'm Gregoire, a French developer, coding, aquarium and magic the gathering fan.

 👨‍💻 Most of the time im coding application and web app but im learning new area every day